- Organizational resiliency is the name of the game, reinforcing the importance of a risk-focused board.

 - Are we satisfied that executive management assesses the company’s strategy with a comprehensive forward-looking point of view linked to critical strategic assumptions and risks?
 Are strategic execution monitoring and actionable early warning capabilities in place to inform management timely of new market developments and emerging risks?
 Do we receive these insights and is our oversight of risk reinforced with established, regularly reported metrics?

-- Would we characterise the company’s decision-making processes as “high-velocity, high-quality”?
-For example, does the process keep things simple, flatten the organisation, respond to disruptive events with speed, and emphasise taking necessary risks, failing fast and listening to feedback?
+- Would we characterize the company’s decision-making processes as “high-velocity, high-quality”?
+For example, does the process keep things simple, flatten the organization, respond to disruptive events with speed, and emphasize taking necessary risks, failing fast and listening to feedback?

-- Does the organisation consider “extreme but plausible” events that could disrupt its critical business functions and services as well as the third parties on which the execution of the organisation’s business model depends?
+- Does the organization consider “extreme but plausible” events that could disrupt its critical business functions and services as well as the third parties on which the execution of the organization’s business model depends?